-edit
+awplus# edit

 When you save the new file, you may need to specify the file system to store it on.
-For Flash, use flash:<filename>.
+For flash, use flash:<filename>.

-Using JOE To format and manipulate text in JOE, you use control-character sequences.
+Using JOE Use control-character sequences to format and manipulate text in JOE.
 The following table summarizes a few useful sequences-for details, see:

-http://joe-editor.sourceforge.net/manpage.html
+https://joe-editor.sourceforge.io/4.6/man.html